 Transportation during the performance days is free.

 All payments have to be pay in cash (travel cards are not acceptable) in the first day after arriving.
-T groups must their (on the organisation committee account number) 20% of the total sum till the 1th of May 2025.
+The groups must send their deposit (on the organisation committee account number) 20% of the total sum till the 1th of May 2025.
 Deposit is non-refundable.

 The group’s transportation from their country to Batumi will be on their own amount.
 All the members must have a health insurance.
 Organizers can provide transportation for additional days.